vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 <snip>
 ```

-You can see that the default container referenced is: "us.gcr.io/daisy-284300/veba/kn-ps-slack:1.4".
-We will replace this with our own container registry.
+You can see that the default container referenced is: `us.gcr.io/daisy-284300/veba/kn-ps-slack:1.4`.
+We will replace this with our own container registry address.

-First, open a command prompt/terminal and push the Docker image (replace docker-username):
+First, open a command prompt/terminal and push the Docker image (replace docker-username with your Docker username):

 ```
 docker push <docker-username>/kn-ps-slack:1.1